Skip to main content Skip to accessibility

 Menquadfi patient information leaflet

-Vaccinations you should have had before going to University
+Vaccinations you should have received before going to University

 There have been outbreaks of measles and mumps in universities, and measles is circulating in England.
 There has also been a surge in measles cases in the European region and beyond, with deaths in adults and children caused by measles.